-And so that is the thought I held tight to as I moved forward saying good bye to a glorious past where I was loved by two men, who as a small child were these larger than life hero’s to me.
+And so that is the thought I held tight to as I moved forward saying good bye to a glorious past where I was loved by two men, and who I equally loved as a small child.
+Those men who were these magical giants, and larger than life hero’s to me.

-I moved forward with this new hope and acceptance in my heart, so the future unknown years of my life could benefit.
+It was in that moment that I moved forward with this new hope and acceptance in my heart, accepting that I stood in a place where I solidly accepted that all that must be put to rest so the future unknown years of my life could benefit.

-It is never easy to find yourself at that precipice.
+It is never easy to find yourself at that precipice…but acceptance is key.

 I hope as life changes and you find yourself in a place where you realize certain things will never go back to how they used to be, you too will be able to move forward with hope and acceptance in your heart for your very own beautiful and exciting unknown!